 The ARTstor Is…series has proven very popular, so you can expect more topics in 2011, including African and African-American Studies, Fashion and Costume, Languages and Literature, and Women’s Studies.
 What other subjects would you like to see?
 Let us know in the comments, we welcome your suggestions.

 Also well received was Teaching with ARTstor, thanks to the great material provided by ARTstor users.
-We encourage you to share how you use the Digital Library to enhance your classes – email us your stories; we’d love to read them, and, hopefully, share them on the Blog.
+We encourage you to share how you use the Digital Library to enhance your classes – we’d love to read them, and, hopefully, share them on the blog.

 We’re grateful for your attention, if there’s anything you would like to see in the ARTStor Blog next year, please feel free to let us know.